 Muffins are the perfect food for a lunch event, whereas cupcakes, due to their sweetness, are best eaten later in the day.
 You can invite your guests to bring their own versions of the two cakes and also test if they can spot the difference.

-A Cupcake versus Muffin party I also think is a great opportunity to celebrate muffins.
+A Cupcake vs. Muffin party I also think is a great opportunity to celebrate muffins.
 Cupcakes tend to get all the glory, whereas muffins are like the quiet kid in the back of the class.

 Cupcake decorating is such a relaxing way to hang out with friends.
 All you need are pre-made cakes and plenty of decoration options as you possible, from types of icing to candy, fruits to nuts.
 Make sure everyone gets their own workspace and set of tools, because things will get messy very fast.

-Although cupcake decoration can be rewarding, I still like to get everyone gets involved in making the cakes from start to finish.
-Making the cakes from scratch can influence how bakers decorate the end result.
+Although cupcake decoration can be rewarding, I still like to get everyone involved in making the cakes from start to finish.
+Making the cakes from scratch can influence how your bakers decorate the end result.